SubhrajitPrusty/unsplash-download/README.md

 ### Install required modules

-It is recommended to create a virtual environment first.
+It is recommended to create a virtual environment first `virtualenv venv`.

 ```
 $ pip3 install -r requirements.txt